Menu

 If a child is absent without a reason being provided, school staff may carry out a welfare visit to the home address or request that the police carry out a welfare visit.

 The attendance rate of all children is regularly monitored.
-If poor attendance is significant, parents will be contacted by letter asking them to meet with a school representative to discuss the issue.
+If poor attendance is significant, parents will be contacted by letter asking them to meet with the school Attendance Lead to discuss the issue.
 If no improvement is made, we are obliged to follow Norfolk County Council procedures which can result in parents receiving a fine.

 Term-time absence